 Choosing insulation and an insulation contractor is an important decision.
 You want something that will last long, is exceptional quality and is safe.
 At Valley Insulation, LLC we understand how crucial this decision is, and that’s why we’re more than happy to answer any question you may have about our products and services.
-To get you your answers as quickly as possible, we’ve put together this FAQ of some of our most commonly asked questions.
+To get you your answers as quickly as possible, we’ve put together this FAQ of some of our most frequently asked questions.
 Don’t see your question here, or need some clarification on the answer?
-Don’t hesitate to call a friendly Valley Insulation, LLC professional today.
+Don’t hesitate to call a friendly Valley Insulation, LLC professional today at 513.353.4100.
 We’re here to help.

 Will cellulose insulation burn?

 Nu-Wool Premium Cellulose Insulation has a UL Class 1 fire rating.
 For more detailed information see the Nu-Wool Cellulose Insulation page.

 Is this sheep’s wool? (referring to Nu-wool Cellulose insulation)

 No. Cellulose is “green.”
 It’s made of 80% post-consumer recycled newsprint.
 The cellulose is chemically treated with non-toxic borate compounds to resist fire, insects, and mold.

 All loose-fill insulation products can settle over time.
 By federal law and industry standards compensation for settlement is built into cellulose insulation coverage charts.
 When installed properly by Valley Insulation’s trained installers in accordance with the coverage chart, loose-fill cellulose insulation will not settle below the intended R-Value.
 When Nu-Wool Premium Cellulose Insulation is properly installed in wall cavities to a density of 3.0 to 3.5 pounds per cubic foot using the Nu-Wool WALLSEAL System, it adheres to the studs, plates and sheathing, and will not settle.
 (Referenced from Nu-Wool.com.)